 All DPT students are required to participate in two local experiential learning programs during the first year of their program.
-Each student spends three afternoons at each of two locations, West Oak Lane and Foulkeways Retirement Community.
+Each student spends six afternoons at each of two locations, West Oak Lane and Foulkeways Retirement Community.
 West Oak Lane is an urban senior center day program serving primarily African-American clients.
-PT faculty and students lead one group exercise program for frail elders and another one for those working on more advanced balance activities.
+With faculty oversight, students participate in and take turns leading a chair aerobics exercise session at the center.
+Students spend time talking with participants and learning about their lives.
 Foulkeways is a continuing care retirement community in suburban Montgomery County.
-Students assist the residents with their individualized exercise programs in the Fitness Center, where the facility’s Fitness Director provides oversight.
-The goals in both settings are to expose students to active, older adults and to non-traditional aspects of Physical Therapy (e.g. health promotion and wellness).
-These experiential learning opportunities expand classroom knowledge into real-world settings and serve to precede the more formal clinical education experiences.
+Under the guidance of the Fitness Director, students participate in pool volleyball and balance classes for the residents.
+They also engage in conversation with residents experiencing cognitive changes.
+The goals in both settings are to expose students to active, older adults and to broader aspects of Physical Therapy (e.g. health promotion and wellness).
+These experiential learning opportunities expand classroom knowledge into real-world settings and serve to augment the more formal clinical education experiences.

 Health Promotion/Disease Prevention

-The members of the class of 2011 worked with Kate Mangione, PT, Ph.D., GCS, Scott K. Stackhouse, PT, PhD, and Kristin Von Nieda, PT, DPT, MEd to research, plan, and conduct presentations on the benefits of exercise to chronic disease support groups and clinicians in the greater Philadelphia area.
+Faculty members in the Physical Therapy Department work with students to research, plan, and conduct presentations on the benefits of exercise to chronic disease support groups and clinicians in the greater Philadelphia area.
 Students presented their information on the benefits of exercise to approximately 200 people at the various support groups.
-Also video weblinks to taped student presentations were sent out to more than 50 clinics, which received more than 370 views.
-The chronic condition topics were:
+Topics often addressed include:

 - Juvenile Rheumatoid Arthritis